 There are various services to support you to cut down and stop drinking.

 Contact Your Local Public Health Unit

-For contact information and to find out the services that are available in your area go to www.health.gov.bc.ca/socsec.
-When you call ask for the mental health and addictions team.
+For contact information and to find the services that are available in your area, search the FIND Services and Resources Directory at www.healthlinkbc.ca/find/.
+When you call the public health unit ask for a public health nurse or the mental health and addictions team.

 Contact an Alcohol Counselor

 BC Alcohol and Drug Information and Referral Service is available 24 hours per day for information on where counseling is available in your area.
 Lower Mainland/Greater Vancouver 604-660-9382; Outside Lower Mainland, toll-free in B.C.
 1-800-663-1441

 Offers information on the use of alcohol and other drugs during pregnancy and while breastfeeding: toll-free: 1-877-327-4636 or visit www.motherisk.org.

 Pregnancy Outreach Programs